scopecone/engineering-metrics-study/README.md

    ]
    ```

    Each entry can be a simple `"owner/name"` string (default `actions` method with the global filters), or an object that specifies per-repo collection rules.
-See [`docs/metric-definitions.md`](docs/metric-definitions.md) for details.
+Supported methods are `actions`, `deployments`, and `releases`.
+See [`docs/metric-definitions.md`](docs/metric-definitions.md) for option details and trade-offs.

 4. Collect raw payloads: